logo for organic-pet-digest.com

 Your first step to treating your dog’s yeast infection is to have it diagnosed by your veterinarian.
 If your dog is suffering from ear mites or a particle lodged in the ear, it is important to have that treated by a professional.

 1. First, try cleaning the dog’s ear with a diluted white vinegar treatment.
-Dilute the vinegardog yeast infection in water, pour a small amount into the dog’s ear and gently massage the outer part of the ear.
+Dilute the vinegar in water, pour a small amount into the dog’s ear and gently massage the outer part of the ear.
 Wipe away any extra that may seep out of the ear canal.
 Doing this once a day may help to clear up your dog’s yeast infection and doing so weekly may help to prevent future infections.

 • Acidophilus helps promote a healthy balance of flora in the stomach, which will help prevent the overgrowth of yeast in the body.
 Acidophilus is found in a pill form and also in yogurt.

-How to Prevent Future Yeast Infections in Your Dog
+How to Prevent Future Dog Yeast Infections

 • Keep your dog well groomed.
 It will proactively fight against bacterial ear infections.